Friday 30 November 2012

 I was in business class for this 3.5 hour flight.
 We were delayed as a passenger who checked in didn’t show up.
 It took them about 20 minutes to find he’s bag and offload.
 The meal on the bag was very nice and the hot chocolate cookie and very nice touch even if I ended up with chocolate all over my hands 🙂 At Mexico City Airport it was another world away from the USA.
 The lines at immigration stretched outside the arrivals hall, people like me got in the wrong line since there are no signs outside the hall.
 Locals kindly directed me to the visitor’s line.
 If took 1 hour 48 minutes to clear immigration and customs (a separate area).
 My bag looked like it had been on the ground for a long time, they check your baggage receipt to claim probably since it takes so long to claim.

-I was unable to immediately find the Hilton Hotel which is in the same terminal but the information counter had me right and a few minutes later I crashed onto my bed not wanting to move.
+I was unable to immediately find the Hilton Hotel which is in the same terminal but the information counter set me right and a few minutes later I crashed onto my bed not wanting to move.
 I’ll be sleeping a lot tomorrow with my spare day at the airport with nothing planned other than to hopefully purchase the Cuban Visitor Card so I can go on my next leg otherwise I better find something else to do in this region.